A board member's guide to managing an HOA pool

 Have a checklist for pool equipment such as skimmer nets and baskets, vacuum heads, ladders, and chlorinators, as well as furniture including chairs, tables, loungers, and umbrellas.
 That way, you will know what you have, where it is stored, and you can keep track of what will need to be repaired or replaced for the following pool season.
 Remember to store your equipment in dry, elevated places away from chemicals, while your furniture should be packed away sensibly where arms, latches, and legs won’t be broken.

 When you were a kid, did you ever get reprimanded for running around the pool?
 That wasn’t so a lifeguard or your parents could push their weight around.
 It was to keep you and other people safe.
-A simple set of rules should be enforced in your community’s pool—no diving headfirst into shallow water, no rough-housing in areas designated for children or seniors—in order to keep everyone safe and the environment civil.
+A simple set of pool rules should be enforced in your community’s pool—no diving headfirst into shallow water, no rough-housing in areas designated for children or seniors—in order to keep everyone safe and the environment civil.

 How you treat your HOA pool during the offseason is just as important as upkeep when it’s being used every day.
 Treating the water with algaecide or a winterizing agent can keep the liquid clear during the wintertime and in good shape for use when the warmer months arrive.
 Pulling the motor is another good idea, as it will extend its life and keep it out of the elements.
 Lowering the water beneath the skimmer level will keep water out of the throat and prevent freezing, which could cause damage.
 Also, use a suitable cover to keep out debris, and remove all water from your filter equipment.